WFSC-DataWrangling-Sp24/Adams_FinalProject/README.md

 Final Project files can be found in Documents subdirectory.

+If the directory isn't working correctly, add this knitr::opts_knit$set(root.dir = '/Users/*yournamehere*/Documents/Git/Adams_FinalProject') to the first code chunk in the FinalProject.Rmd.
+Fingers crossed that works if you have problems...

 Weeks included and what lines of code to find them in:

 - 2: All.